-- 11.20.1 Contractor understands that acceptance of funds under this Contract, or indirectly through a subcontract under this Contract, acts as acceptance of the authority of the State Auditor's office, THECB or any successor agency, as well as any external auditors selected by the State Auditor's office, THECB or, in contracts involving federal funds, any auditors selected by the United States, including, but not limited to the cognizant federal agencies and/or federal Offices of the Inspector General (collectively referred to as "Audit Entities"), to conduct an audit or investigation in connection with those funds.
-Contractor further agrees to cooperate fully with the above parties in the conduct of the audit or investigation, including promptly providing all records requested.
-Contractor will ensure that this clause concerning the authority to audit funds received indirectly by subcontractors through Contractor and the requirements to cooperate is included in any subcontract it awards. - 11.20.2 Awarded Applicant shall maintain its records and accounts in a manner which shall assure a full accounting for all funds received and expended by Awarded Applicant in connection with the Contract Project.
-These records and accounts (which includes all receipts of expenses incurred by Awarded Applicant) shall be retained by Awarded Applicant and made available for inspecting, monitoring, programmatic or financial auditing, or evaluation by THECB and by others authorized by law or regulation to do so for a period of not less than seven (7) years from the date of completion of the Contract Project or the date of the receipt by THECB of Awarded Applicant's final claim for payment or final expenditure report or until any litigation/billing issues are resolved, whichever is later.
+11.20.1 Pursuant to Texas Government Code 2262.003, awarded applicant acknowledges that acceptance of funds under the contract acts as acceptance of the authority of (1) the Texas State Auditor's Office, or any successor agency, (2) the Texas State Auditor's Office or any successor agency, under the direction of the Texas Legislative Audit Committee, (3) THECB's Internal Auditor, and (4) THECB"s external auditors, (Collectively referred to as "Audit Entities") to conduct an audit or investigation in connection with those funds.
+Awarded

+Applicant further agrees to cooperate fully with Audit Entities in the conduct of the audit or investigation, including providing all records requested.
+Awarded applicant shall ensure that this clause concerning the authority to audit funds received indirectly by subcontractors through awarded applicant and the requirement to cooperate is included in any subcontract awarded applicant awards.

+- 11.20.2 Awarded applicant shall maintain and make available for review, inspection and/or audit all books, records, documents, and other evidence reasonably pertinent to performance on all work under the contract, including any amendments hereto, in accordance with accepted professional practices.
+Awarded Applicant shall maintain its records and accounts in a manner which shall assure a full accounting for all funds received and expended by Awarded Applicant in connection with the Contract.
+These records and accounts (which includes all receipts of expenses incurred by Awarded Applicant) shall be retained by Awarded Applicant and made available for inspecting, monitoring, programmatic or financial auditing, or evaluation by THECB and by others authorized by law or regulation to do so for a period of not less than seven (7) years from the date of completion of the Contract or the date of the receipt by THECB of Awarded Applicant's final claim for payment or final expenditure report or until a resolution of all billing questions in connection with the Contract, whichever is later.
 If an audit has been announced, the records shall be retained until such audit has been completed.
-Awarded Applicant shall make available at reasonable times and upon reasonable notice, and for reasonable periods, all documents and other information related to the Services provided in this Contract.
-Awarded Applicant and any subcontractors shall provide any Audit Entities with any information such entity deems relevant to any monitoring, investigation, evaluation, or audit. - 11.20.3 Awarded Applicant's failure to comply with this subsection (Right to Audit; Records Retention) shall constitute a material breach of this Contract and shall authorize THECB and the State of Texas to immediately assess appropriate damages for such failure.
-THECB reserves the right to require the reimbursement of any over-payments determined as a result of any audit or inspection of records on work performed under this Contract.
-Awarded Applicant shall reimburse THECB for any over-payments within thirty (30) calendar days of receipt of THECB's written notice.
+Awarded Applicant shall make available at reasonable times and upon reasonable notice, and for reasonable periods, all documents and other information related to the Contract.
+Awarded Applicant and any subcontractors shall provide any Audit Entities with any information the entity deems relevant to any monitoring, investigation, evaluation, or audit. - 11.20.3 THECB reserves the right to require the reimbursement of any over-payments determined as a result of any audit or inspection of records kept by awarded applicant on work performed under the contract.
+Awarded applicant shall reimburse THECB within 30 days of receipt of notice from THECB of overpayment.